Upto Flat 15% Cashback In Your Wallet on keto and High Protein Meal subscription

 Oats, often hailed as a breakfast superhero, boast a rich nutritional profile that extends well beyond their comforting taste.
 To truly appreciate their role in a balanced diet, it's essential to explore the diverse array of nutrients they offer.

-Vitamins and minerals also make a cameo in oats' nutritional lineup.
+• Vitamins and minerals also make a cameo in oats' nutritional lineup.
 From B-vitamins that support energy metabolism to essential minerals like iron and magnesium, oats pack a nutrient punch that goes beyond mere sustenance.
-But let's circle back to our main focus—the significance of carbohydrates.
-Carbohydrates in oats aren't the villain; they're the unsung heroes powering your day.

 Nutritional value of oats per 100g: